The Later Years

-The Later Years is a box set by British rock band Pink Floyd released on 13 December 2019 by Pink Floyd Records.
-It follows the 2016 box set The Early Years 1965–1972, and compiles Pink Floyd's work under the leadership of David Gilmour after the departure of founding member Roger Waters in 1985.
+The Later Years is a box set by the English rock band Pink Floyd released on 13 December 2019 by Pink Floyd Records.
+It follows the 2016 box set The Early Years 1965–1972, and compiles Pink Floyd's work under the leadership of David Gilmour after the departure of Roger Waters in 1985.

-The Later Years includes a remixed version of A Momentary Lapse of Reason (1987), with restored contributions by keyboardist Richard Wright and new contributions by drummer Nick Mason, to "restore the creative balance between the three Pink Floyd members".
-It also includes surround sound mixes of A Momentary Lapse of Reason and The Division Bell (1994).
+The Later Years includes a remixed version of Pink Floyd's 1987 album A Momentary Lapse of Reason.
+The remix features restored contributions by the keyboardist, Richard Wright, and new contributions by the drummer, Nick Mason, to "restore the creative balance between the three Pink Floyd members".
+The Later Years also includes surround sound mixes of A Momentary Lapse of Reason and The Division Bell (1994).

 Also included is an expanded version of the 1988 live album Delicate Sound of Thunder with additional tracks; re-edited versions of the concert films Delicate Sound of Thunder (1989) and Pulse (1995); a live recording of Pink Floyd's headline performance at the Knebworth 1990 charity concert; a previously unreleased concert film from Pink Floyd's performance in Venice; 5.1 surround sound mixes and high-resolution stereo mixes; single B-sides; demos from The Division Bell sessions; and memorabilia.

 A single-disc compilation of "highlights" from the box set, The Later Years: 1987–2019, was released on 29 November 2019.

 Contents

 CD 1: A Momentary Lapse of Reason (Updated & Remixed)

-A Momentary Lapse of Reason was the band's first album after the departure of Roger Waters and helmed by David Gilmour.
-All of the album's drum parts have been re-recorded by Mason for the 2019 version (not all drum parts were played by Mason on the original release) and more of keyboardist Rick Wright's parts have been included (replacing parts which were played by session musicians on the original).
+A Momentary Lapse of Reason was the first Pink Floyd album released under the leadership of David Gilmour after the departure of Roger Waters in 1985.
+For The Later Years, the drummer, Nick Mason, rerecorded the drum parts (not all drum parts were played by Mason on the original release) and more of keyboardist Rick Wright's parts have been included (replacing parts which were played by session musicians on the original).
 "On the Turning Away" has a new lead vocal part taken from a live recording to replace the original studio recording.
 The album has been remixed for 2019.
 A standalone version was released on 29 October 2021 in deluxe CD and 2 disc 45rpm vinyl formats.